Sunbird-RC/community/use/schema-configuration.md

 Number - numeric data

+Integer - The integer type is used for integral numbers

+Object - Objects are the mapping type in JSON.
+They map “keys” to “values”.
+In JSON, the “keys” must always be strings.
+Each of these pairs is conventionally referred to as a “property”.

+Array - Arrays are used for ordered elements.
+In JSON, each element in an array may be of a different type.

+Boolean - The boolean type matches only two special values: true and false.
+Note that values that evaluate to true or false, such as 1 and 0, are not accepted by the schema.

+More details are available here [Type-specific keywords](https://json-schema.org/understanding-json-schema/reference/type.html).

 #### List of attributes

 Collection of data values are also supported as multiple data value might represent the entity property for example subjects taught : \[“english”,”science”, “mathematics”\]